AshampooSystems/boden/docs/docs/reference/foundation/property.md

 Represents a property of a class.

-Properties provide a simple means for accessing, manipulating and observing arbitrary value types such as int or String via the ValType template parameter.
-You may observe value changes using the onChange() method or bind two or more properties using the bind() method.
+Properties provide a simple way to access and observe arbitrary value types such as `int` or `String`.
+You may observe value changes using the `onChange()` method or bind two or more properties using the `bind()` method.

 See also: [Property Guide](../../guides/foundation/properties.md)